bhuebner3/bhuebner3/README.md

 Welcome to my GitHub profile!
 I'm passionate about using data science to solve complex problems and make data-driven decisions.
 My academic background in statistics and management & data science has equipped me with a strong foundation in machine learning, statistical analysis, and data visualization.
 Here, you'll find projects showcasing my skills in Python, R, and various machine learning techniques.

-### 🛠 Skills
+### 🛠 Data Science Skills

-- **Languages**: Python, R, SAS, SQL
-- **Libraries/Frameworks**: pandas, scikit-learn, xgboost, NLTK
-- **Techniques**: Machine Learning (Recommender Systems, NLP, Regression, Classification), Deep Learning, Data Visualization, Statistical Analysis
+## 💡 Skills

+### Data Science
+**Data Analysis**: Proficient in cleaning, transforming, and performing exploratory analysis to extract meaningful information from datasets.

+**Feature Engineering**: Strong background in creating creative and predictive features to improve performance of machine learning models.

+**Machine Learning**: Expertise in applying various algorithms and models including boosting, bagging, recommender systems, and deep learning.

+**Natural Language Processing (NLP)**: Experienced in utilizing NLP techniques for text data processing, analysis, and deriving insights.

+**Data Visualization**: Skilled in using libraries such as Matplotlib and Seaborn for creating and presenting visualzations to stakeholders.

+**Statistical Analysis**: Strong foundation in statistical methods to uncover patterns, validate hypotheses, and derive actionable insights from data.

+### Programming Languages
+**Python**: Advanced proficiency in Python, leveraging libraries like Pandas, NumPy, and scikit-learn for efficient data analysis and machine learning workflows.

+**R**: Competent in using R for statistical analysis and data visualization, employing packages like dplyr and ggplot2.

+**SQL**: Comfortable with SQL for querying and manipulating databases to support data analysis tasks.

+**SAS**: Knowledgeable in SAS for data manipulation, statistical modeling, and analysis.

-- **Tools**: Jupyter Notebook, Tableau, Git, VS Code, R Studio
+**Tools**: Jupyter Notebook, Tableau, Git, VS Code, R Studio

-🌱 I’m currently learning Data Engineering skills!
+🌱 I’m currently learning: Data Engineering skills!
 - **Tools**: Docker, Terraform, Airflow, BigQuery, dbt

 ### 📊 Projects